dapf73/cv/sre.md

 - Took ownership of the Customer Engagement Lead (CEL) for Lowes, one of the biggest Google Cloud customers, with only four weeks to go before [Black Friday](https://www.investopedia.com/terms/b/blackfriday.asp)-[Cyber Monday](https://www.investopedia.com/terms/c/cybermonday.asp)
   (BFCM) 2019.
-In this time I ramped up as Customer Engagement Lead (CEL), familiarized myself with Lowes architecture, projects, and the Professional Service Office (PSO) team.
+In this time I ramped up as Customer Engagement Lead (CEL), familiarised myself with Lowes architecture, projects, and the Professional Service Office (PSO) team.
 I produced the necessary documentation for Support and coordinated the efforts of PSO, Customer Engineering, and Support for the stress testing of their infra.
 Lowes was a key account in their recent adoption of GCP.
 Given their size and experiences in the previous two BFCM with another cloud provider, it was critical both for Lowes and Google that 2019 was a success.
 Thanks to an amazing team effort, Lowes named Google Cloud as "Top Partner of the Year", and [increased their investment](https://corporate.lowes.com/newsroom/press-releases/google-cloud-helps-lowes-build-true-channel-less-customer-experience-01-13-20) on the platform.